Register your child for In-person Robotics Workshop on 10th December at BMA, Dublin. Reserve a Seat today!

 4. Teacher Qualifications

-Public schools generally have stricter accountability standards than private schools and therefore require their teachers to meet more demanding qualifications.
+Public schools have stricter accountability standards than private schools and therefore require their teachers to meet more demanding qualifications.
 In most cases, public school teachers must have at least a bachelor’s degree in education or a related field, and many states also require them to pass a licensing exam.

 On the contrary, private schools have more flexibility when hiring teachers.
 While many private schools still prefer to hire teachers with a bachelor’s degree in education or a related field, some may hire teachers with just a high school diploma or equivalent.